Yesterday was stressful, like cliff diving.

 As I soaked in the tub my next blog post occurred to me: FOR ALL THAT IS GOOD AND HOLY DON’T FOLLOW ME OFF THE CLIFF… or TO WALMART.

-Feeling all the pangs of realizing that I am inadvertently building a similar platform to Lucille Ball or Laverne and Shirley, I felt stressed and recognized the mountain before me as insurmountable.
+Feeling all the pangs of realizing that I have inadvertently built a similar platform to Lucille Ball or Laverne and Shirley, I felt stressed and recognized the mountain before me as insurmountable.
+I don’t need to create a following, sell books, or lead people, I need a full-time babysitter… for me.

 FYI – a naked pity party is all the more pitiful when you need to lose 60 pounds.

 And without having to ask, without provocation, I emerged from my tantrum to two messages from two authors.
-The first, my good friend Kelly just checking on me.
-She had reminisced her time before publication and compassion oozed from her, and she promised to pray for me.
+The first, my good friend Katie just checking on me.
+She always says the right things – also, she’s a one-woman machine of ideas, and she promised to pray for me.

-The second from a new author friend, Jan.
+The second from an author friend, Jan.
 She encouraged me to stay true to myself and my voice… although she may change her mind after she reads the lengthy aforementioned Walmart inquisition with my husband.
 She offered advice that ministered to me.

 Both messages were the nourishment I needed to stay the course with that which is important to me.